 I thought if I never missed a class, if I was always on time & if I made others laugh I would feel loved.

 I wished & dreamed of a strong male figure arriving in one of my classes to pick me up and take me away from it all.

-I hoped to feel wanted & cherished.
+None of these things happen.
 I kept teaching, my neck and head hurting until I visited a chiropractor and then I went numb.